-- 7.1.1 The ACD is Thesis Unit Trust Management Limited, a private company limited by shares, incorporated in England and Wales under the Companies Act 1985 on 6 February 1998 with company number 3508646. - 7.1.2 The ACD is authorised and regulated by the Financial Conduct Authority and is authorised to carry on certain permitted regulated activities in the United Kingdom in accordance with the Act. - 7.1.3 The ACD's head office and registered office is at Exchange Building, St. John's Street, Chichester, PO19 1UP. - 7.1.4 As at the date of this Prospectus, the ACD had a share capital of £5,673,167 issued and paid up. - 7.1.5 The main business activities of the ACD are acting as manager of authorised unit trusts and authorised corporate director of open ended investment companies, and acting as a manager to alternative investment funds. - 7.1.6 The directors of the ACD are: - (a) D W Tyerman, Chief Executive Officer; - (b) S R Mugford, Finance Director; - (c) S E Noone, Client Service Director; - (d) D K Mytnik, Non-Executive Director; - (e) V R Smith, Non-Executive Director; - (f) G Stewart, Independent Non-Executive Director; - (g) C J Willson, Independent Non-Executive Director; and - (h) N C Palios, Non-Executive Chair. - 7.1.7 D W Tyerman and S R Mugford also hold directorships of other companies within the Thesis group and perform senior management roles within these companies, particularly Thesis Asset Management Limited, which acts as an investment manager for some authorised funds operated by the ACD. - 7.1.8 D K Mytnik, V R Smith and N C Palios also hold non-executive directorships of other companies within the Thesis group.
-They and C J Willson and G Stewart are not engaged in other business activities that are of significance to the Company.
+- 7.1.1 The ACD is Thesis Unit Trust Management Limited, a private company limited by shares, incorporated in England and Wales under the Companies Act 1985 on 6 February 1998 with company number 3508646. - 7.1.2 The ACD is authorised and regulated by the Financial Conduct Authority and is authorised to carry on certain permitted regulated activities in the United Kingdom in accordance with the Act. - 7.1.3 The ACD's head office and registered office is at Exchange Building, St. John's Street, Chichester, West Sussex PO19 1UP. - 7.1.4 As at the date of this Prospectus, the ACD had a share capital of £5,673,167 issued and paid up. - 7.1.5 The main business activities of the ACD are acting as manager of authorised unit trusts and authorised corporate director of open ended investment companies, and acting as a manager to alternative investment funds. - 7.1.6 The directors of the ACD are: - (a) D W Tyerman, Chief Executive Officer; - (b) S R Mugford, Finance Director; - (c) S E Noone, Client Service Director; - (d) D K Mytnik, Non-Executive Director; - (e) V R Smith, Non-Executive Director; - (f) C A E Lawson, Independent Non-Executive Director; - (g) C J Willson, Independent Non-Executive Director; and - (h) N C Palios, Non-Executive Chair. - 7.1.7 All directors are also directors of ConBrio Fund Partners Limited and members of the governing body of TUTMAN LLP, both authorised fund managers within the same group.
+D W Tyerman, S R Mugford and S E Noone perform senior management functions within those entities.
+D W Tyerman and S R Mugford also hold directorships of other companies within the Thesis group and perform senior management functions within Thesis Asset Management Limited, which acts as an investment manager for some authorised funds operated by the ACD. - 7.1.8 D K Mytnik, V R Smith and N C Palios also hold non-executive directorships of other companies within the Thesis group.
+They and C J Willson and C A E Lawson are not engaged in other business activities that are of significance to the Company.